 Beyond the usual hits by trailers, a dock door is also subject to damage from inside by fork trucks and hand trucks.
-For many of those high-use areas, Raynor's new FlexFit™ Series Polycarbonate sectional doors provide superior durability, absorbing accidental impacts and flexing, rather than denting and buckling like standard steel doors.
-With normal impacts, this new material rebounds to its original shape, helping eliminate many common service calls and related expense.
-Heavy duty rollers and 12 ga. end stiles plus spring loaded locks and handles are also part of this rugged system.
+For many of those high-use areas, Raynor's new FlexFit™ Series Polycarbonate sectional doors provide superior durability, absorbing accidental impacts and flexing rather than denting and buckling like standard steel doors.
+With normal impacts, this new material rebounds to its original shape, helping eliminate many common service calls and related expenses.
+Heavy-duty rollers and 12 ga. end stiles, plus spring-loaded locks and handles, are also part of this rugged system.

 Also impacting energy efficiency is how quickly a dock door can open and close.
 A fabric coiling door such as Raynor RapidCoil series is the clear winner in this category, moving at lightning speeds up to 48" per second, or 96" per second as an option.
 Industry studies have shown that the amount of time a door remains open accounts for more energy loss than insulation alone.

 Though fabric coiling doors provide lower R-values than insulated sectional overhead doors or steel coiling doors in static (closed) mode, limiting air exchange with a fast-acting door may be the best answer, particularly in facilities with high traffic.
-For further reference, the Door & Access Systems Association (DASMA) has developed a standard for testing procedure to examine that relationship between thermal transmittance and air infiltration.
+For further reference, the Door & Access Systems Association (DASMA) has developed a standard for testing procedures to examine the relationship between thermal transmittance and air infiltration.